 If you don't have a ballpark figure in mind for your budget, your project can stall before it ever gets off the ground.
-How do you develop an accurate budget?
-Never fear - we're here to help.
+So how do you develop an accurate budget?

 Analogous estimating is the least accurate method of estimation you can use, but it's a place to start.
 Use this type when you don't know much about the project you're doing.